lightlace/cpp-docs.de-de/docs/cpp/try-throw-and-catch-statements-cpp.md

 - throwing exceptions [C++]
 - throw keyword [C++], throw() vs. throw(...) ms.assetid: 15e6a87b-b8a5-4032-a7ef-946c644ba12a
-ms.openlocfilehash: a55c1f2d5c2e73028b337d17b74fe1280f670707
+ms.openlocfilehash: 31ed5f7a17b9b45dbbecf5ccb29d2b51a7635eaa
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62266782"
+ms.locfileid: "74245139"
 ---
 # <a name="try-throw-and-catch-statements-c"></a>try-, throw- und catch-Anweisungen (C++)

-Um Ausnahmebehandlung in C++ zu implementieren, verwenden Sie **versuchen**, **auslösen**, und **catch** Ausdrücke.
+To implement exception handling in C++, you use **try**, **throw**, and **catch** expressions.

-Verwenden Sie zunächst eine **versuchen** Block, um eine oder mehrere Anweisungen einschließen, der möglicherweise eine Ausnahme auslöst.
+First, use a **try** block to enclose one or more statements that might throw an exception.

-Ein **auslösen** -Ausdruck signalisiert, dass eine außergewöhnliche Bedingung – oftmals ein Fehler, aufgetreten eine **versuchen Sie es** Block.
-Sie können ein Objekt eines beliebigen Typs als Operand einer **auslösen** Ausdruck.
+A **throw** expression signals that an exceptional condition—often, an error—has occurred in a **try** block.
+You can use an object of any type as the operand of a **throw** expression.
 Normalerweise wird dieses Objekt verwendet, um Informationen über den Fehler zu kommunizieren.
-In den meisten Fällen empfiehlt es sich, dass Sie verwenden die [Std:: Exception](../standard-library/exception-class.md) mindestens eine Klasse die abgeleiteten Klassen, die in der Standardbibliothek definiert sind.
+In most cases, we recommend that you use the [std::exception](../standard-library/exception-class.md) class or one of the derived classes that are defined in the standard library.
 Wenn eine davon nicht passend ist, wird empfohlen, dass Sie Ihre eigene Ausnahmeklasse von `std::exception` ableiten.

-Um Ausnahmen zu behandeln, die ausgelöst werden können, implementiert wird, eine oder mehrere **catch** Blöcke, die unmittelbar nach einer **versuchen** Block.
-Jede **catch** -Block gibt den Typ der Ausnahme, die sie behandeln kann.
+To handle exceptions that may be thrown, implement one or more **catch** blocks immediately following a **try** block.
+Each **catch** block specifies the type of exception it can handle.

-Dieses Beispiel zeigt eine **versuchen** -Block und seine Handler.
+This example shows a **try** block and its handlers.
 Nehmen Sie an, dass `GetNetworkResource()` Daten über eine Netzwerkverbindung erhält und dass die beiden Ausnahmetypen benutzerdefinierte Klassen sind, die von `std::exception` abgeleitet sind.
-Beachten Sie, die durch die Ausnahmen abgefangen werden **const** verweisen in der **catch** Anweisung.
+Notice that the exceptions are caught by **const** reference in the **catch** statement.
 Es wird empfohlen, dass Sie die Ausnahmen nach Wert auslösen und sie durch einen const-Verweis abfangen.

 ## <a name="example"></a>Beispiel